iobroker-community-adapters/ioBroker.shelly/docs/EN/CONFIGURE.md

 ## Add a new Shelly device

 ### Skeletal structure
 Open you browser like chrome and call the following link http://\<ip-of-your-shelly\>/settings like http://192.168.20.131/settings .
 Now search in the result for type and hostname in the section device.
-It is important that you did not changed the hostname or MQTT prefix.
+It is important that you did not changed the hostname or MQTT prefix of your Shelly device.
+With a changed hostname or MQTT prefix the adapter does not work.

 ```
 {